BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 ## Observations

 - Do not use "." in the naming convention for any browsers or devices as it might break nightwatchjs' engine to start sessions or run them correctly.
-- Have added `pauses` after execute scripts commands as otherwise nightwatchjs moves ahead even if the script is not executed completely
+- There are few occurrences of `pause` method being used in some of the scripts as a temporary measure to avoid flaky test execution.
+We plan to remove all occurrences of these hardcoded `pause` methods in the upcoming patch releases.

 ## Open Issues

 - When running all the tests in parallel, there is some flakiness observed in mobile devices where in some commands are skipped or not executed at all.
-- Cannot control maximum parallel threads when running across different environments in parallel in commands like `yarn test:browserstack:local_parallel_multiple` and `yarn test:browserstack:parallel_multiple`
+- Currently Nightwatch does not allow to control the maximum threads that should be spawned for tests running across different browsers in parallel.
+So when you run `yarn test:browserstack:local_parallel_multiple` and `yarn test:browserstack:parallel_multiple` commands, it will spawn 25 test sessions (5 spec files across 5 browsers).